 Signs of a urinary tract infection in male dogs should prompt a veterinary visit.
 The first thing your veterinarian will want to do is a physical exam.
-Your veterinarian will examine the prepuce and penis for irritation of the tissue on and around that area.
+Your veterinarian will examine the dog’s reproductive tract for irritation of the tissue on and around that area.
 He or she will palpate the abdomen to feel for abnormal masses or pain in the urinary bladder or abnormal kidney shape or size.

 Your veterinarian will also do a rectal exam to evaluate size and shape of the prostate and inflammation of the urethra.
 Other abnormal physical findings such as pot-belly, hair loss, skin infections, et will be checked for.

 It is important to give your veterinarian a thorough account of all changes in diet, routine and behavior.
 This includes how often your dog needs to urinate, quality of urination, amount of water intake, changes in diet and appetite, weight loss or gain, and changes in energy levels.

 Once the physical exam is complete, your veterinarian will want to perform a urinalysis.
 This will determine the pH and concentration of the urine, along with protein content and an examination of the sediment to look for evidence of infection, abnormal cells or crystals.

 If the urine is very dilute (not concentrated), infection may not be seen on the sediment.
 It is a good idea regardless if bacteria are identified to perform a urine culture and sensitivity to identify the type of organisms present (if any) and the appropriate antibiotic to treat the infection.

 If the symptoms or infection is not resolved with antibiotics or if the infection comes back, your veterinarian will need to perform further testing to determine the underlying cause of these recurrent infections.